Mediterranean Baked Fish In Paper

 Instructions

-• Thinly slice half of the lemon into 6 very thin slices, or 3 slices cut in half.
-Set aside.
+• Thinly slice the lemon or lime into 8 very thin slices, set aside.

 • Fold one whole sheet of parchment paper on half.
 Lay it opened on the work space.